Jimmy Chappell

-James William Chappell (3 March 1915 – 3 April 1973) was an ice hockey player who played in the English National League (ENL).
+James William Chappell (3 March 1915 – 3 April 1973) was a British ice hockey player who played in the English National League (ENL).
 He is known for playing for the Great Britain national ice hockey team which won the gold medal at the 1936 Winter Olympics.
 He is a member of the British Ice Hockey Hall of Fame.

 Career

 Although born in Huddersfield in England, Chappell's family emigrated to Canada when he was 10 years old.
-He learned to play ice hockey while living in Ontario where he progressed through the junior ranks to play with the Oshawa Collegiates and the Whitby Intermediates between 1931 and 1934.
+He learned to play ice hockey while living in Toronto, Ontario where he progressed through the junior ranks to play with the Oshawa Collegiates and the Whitby Intermediates between 1931 and 1934.

 Club

 Chappell returned to England in 1935, when he joined the Earls Court Rangers for their inaugural season in the ENL.
 He stayed with Earls Court for three seasons before joining the Fife Flyers in Scotland for their inaugural season in 1938–39.
 He again joined a club for their inaugural season when he joined the Dunfermline Vikings for the 1939–40 season.
 After World War II – in which he took part in the D-Day landings at Normandy – Chappell joined the Brighton Tigers for the 1946–47 season staying with them until he retired following the 1948–49 season.